practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Zig/README.md

 ..where switch _-O ReleaseFast_ is essential to build a fast program.

-Also compiler switch _-mcpu=native-avx512f_ is activated.
-Background is this: I test the compiled programs with the memory tester program [Valgrind](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/15%20-%20memory%20leak%20detection%20with%20Valgrind#memory-leak-detection-with-valgrind) and if the Zig program would have been compiled without this switch, it would crash immediately.
+Notice that compiler switch _-mcpu=native-avx512f_ is activated here.
+Background is this: I test the compiled programs with the memory tester program [Valgrind](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/15%20-%20memory%20leak%20detection%20with%20Valgrind#memory-leak-detection-with-valgrind), and if the Zig program would have been compiled without this switch, it would crash immediately.

 My Intel Core i7-11700K @ 3.6GHz desktop CPU still features these 512-bit extensions (great!) to some Single Instruction, Multiple Data (SIMD) instructions: https://en.wikipedia.org/wiki/AVX-512